jorgecarleitao/public-contracts/docs/contracts_api/category.rst

 .. class:: models.Category

     A category is an OneToMany relationship to :class:`~models.Contract`: each contract has one category, each category can have more than one contract.
+This relationship is thus defined in the contract model.

     It has the following attributes: